wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 ```

 In this page, you insert a form which has three inputs: **username**, **email** and **address**.
-You also defined a method named `handleSubmit` which uses the Strapi SDK to register the user before redirecting them to the home page.
+You also defined a method named `handleSubmit` which uses the Strapi SDK to register the front-end `User` before redirecting them back to the home page.

-- Restart the frontend
+- Restart the frontend, use `npm run dev`
-- Create a new user from this new page: [http://localhost:3000/signup](http://localhost:3000/signup).
+- Create a new front-end `User` from this new page: [http://localhost:3000/signup](http://localhost:3000/signup).
+- Navigate to the **Users** menu item from the left-hand menu in the Strapi Dashboard to see your new front-end `User.`

 ### Logout

-The user must be able to logout, ideally from a button in the header.
+The user must be able to **Logout**, ideally from a button in the header.

-- Add a `logout` mutation and a `username` setter in the `auth` store:
+- Add a `logout` mutation and a `username` setter in the `auth` store.
+Copy/paste the following code to replace the code in `./store/auth.js`:

-`store/auth.js`
+`Path: ./deliveroo-clone-tutorial/frontend/store/auth.js`

 ```js
 import Cookies from 'js-cookie';